 Although agriculture continues to contribute less to Ghana's GDP, it employs about half of the nation's workforce (FAO, 2015c).
 Most maize growers in Ghana are small-scale farmers with modest farm holdings who primarily cultivate maize for their own consumption and a small amount for sale to supplement their income.
 Small-scale farmers in Ghana generate 90% of the nation's food (MOFA, 2011).
 The operation is frequently carried out on a shoestring budget.
 Nevertheless, the rural population's ability to secure enough food depends on the smallholder sector.
 Governments and their private sector partners in underdeveloped nations already confront major obstacles when it comes to retaining and creating new jobs.
-The International

-Labour Organization (ILO) forecasts an increase in unemployment of about 1.6 million persons in developing countries over the next two years.
+The International Labour Organization (ILO) forecasts an increase in unemployment of about 1.6 million persons in developing countries over the next two years.
 The World Bank estimates that there are approximately 75 million unemployed youngsters worldwide (World Bank, 2019; ILO, 2020).
 Therefore, neglecting the smallholder agriculture sector, which supports a significant portion of the people in rural areas, will only aggravate their social and economic circumstances, leading to a huge exodus from rural to urban areas.
-Previous research has found that in order to properly comprehend the needs of crop producers in producing sites for need-driven assistance, it is necessary to analyze their fundamental characteristics.
-For instance, Mwaniki (2006) stressed that as part of a bigger production improvement strategy, enhancing farmers' agricultural output capacity requires the incorporation of adequate information about the farmers' socio-economic characteristics.
+For instance, Mwaniki (2006) stressed that as part of a bigger production improvement strategy, enhancing farmers' agricultural output capacity requires the incorporation of adequate information about the farmers' socioeconomic characteristics.
 Due to their geographic and socio-economic factors, which have an impact on the levels of their production output, many producers frequently miss out on subsidies.
 The wealthy are easily identified because they have voices that can be heard, whereas the poor are voiceless and powerless.
-The primary areas of interest identified in previous studies include a mix of socioeconomic and demographic factors.